robertabarton/parent-trail/README.md

 # Licence
 MIT

+# Credits
+I would like to thank Bartosz Ostrowski for providing me with invaluable guidance on developing this plugin

 # How to install the plugin
 Download and install `ParentTrail Plugin.sql`
 If you'd like the demo application itself, download and install `ParentTrail Demo.sql`.
 Please include the option of